av1d/cdx-tools/README.md

 * negative keywords (exclude word)
 * writes output to plain text file and prints results to screen
 * supports to/from Wayback Machine dates (4 digit years up to 14 digit timestamps)

+Ultimately, you should run the program with the -h flag to get all the options as there are way too many to list here, but here's a quick start guide.

 An example to pull all .exe, .zip, .index.html and anything containing "/cgi-bin/" from example.org (fictitious example, doesn't actually pull these files):
 `cdxpress --url example.org --scan=.exe,.zip,index.html,"/cgi-bin/"`